-Some of the web’s design and development practices have led to buttons and links becoming conceptually bundled together and misunderstood.
+On the web buttons and links are fundamentally different materials.
+However some design and development practices have led to them becoming conceptually “bundled together” and misunderstood.
 Practitioners can fall into the trap of seeing the surface-level commonality that “you click the thing, then something happens” and mistakenly thinking the two elements are interchangeable.
 Some might even consider them as a single “button component” without considering the distinctions underneath.
-However this mentality is harmful for effective web development and causes our users problems.
+However this mentality causes our users problems and is harmful for effective web development.
 In this post I’ll address why buttons and links are different and exist separately, and when to use each.

 Modern website designs commonly apply the appearance of a button to a link.
 For isolated calls to action this can make sense however as a design pattern it is often overused and under-cooked, which can cause confusion to developers implementing the designs.